nttugit/sakila-api/README.md

 ## How to use

 -   Clone the repository
--   Run "npm install" or "yarn"
+-   Run "npm install" or "yarn" to install
+-   Run "npm start" or "yarn start" to start
 -   Open endpoint "/api-docs" for more